Roman Protasevich: Opposition activism in exile (2019–2021)

-In 2019, Protasevich moved to Poland and on 22 January 2020, announced that he had asked for political asylum there.
+In 2019, Protasevich moved to Poland, and on 22 January 2020, he announced that he had asked for political asylum there.

-In 2020, Protasevich ran the Nexta Telegram channel together with its creator Stsiapan Putsila.
-In August 2020, after Belarusian authorities tried to disable internet access during the 2020 presidential election, Nexta became one of the main sources of information about the protests against alleged rigged elections and started to coordinate the protests.
-The channel had gotten nearly 800,000 new subscribers within a week.
-In September 2020 Protasevich left Nexta.
+In 2020, he ran the Nexta Telegram channel together with its creator, Stsiapan Putsila.
+In August 2020, after Belarusian authorities tried to disable internet access during the 2020 presidential election, Nexta became one of the main sources of information about the protests against alleged rigged elections and helped coordinate the event.
+The channel amassed nearly 800,000 new subscribers within a week.
+In September 2020, Protasevich left Nexta.

-On 5 November 2020, Protasevich and Putsila were accused of organizing mass riots (article 293 of the Belarusian criminal code), actions that grossly violate public order (article 342) and incitement of social enmity based on professional affiliation (article 130, part 3).
-On 19 November, the Belarusian KGB put them on the "list of organizations and individuals involved in terrorist activities" for "mass unrest".
+On 5 November 2020, Protasevich and Putsila were accused of organizing mass riots (article 293 of the Belarusian criminal code), of actions that grossly violate public order (article 342), and incitement of social enmity based on professional affiliation (article 130, part 3).
+On 19 November, the Belarusian KGB put them both on the "list of organizations and individuals involved in terrorist activities" for "mass unrest".

-On 2 March 2021, Protasevich announced that he had begun working for the "Belarus of the Brain" Telegram channel formerly edited by a detained blogger, Ihar Losik.
+On 2 March 2021, Protasevich announced that he had begun working for the Telegram channel Belarus of the Brain, formerly edited by a detained blogger, Ihar Losik.